 Came the reply, followed by:

-Fancy a coffee?
+Fancy some caffeine?
 Know I ain’t sleepin again.

 20 minutes later, hands wrapped around steaming cups of tea, Sam showed Ty the strange text message.